 Mechanical Engineering (Ph.D.)

-- fluid and thermal science
+- Fluid Dynamics and Thermal science

-- design and manufacturing
+- Design and Manufacturing

 Each Ph.D. candidate must conduct research of sufficient originality and significance to warrant the awarding of the Ph.D. degree.
 The final examination (oral defense) is the defense of the student's dissertation.
 This will be scheduled in accordance with the Graduate School rules.
 The candidate will be informed of the results of the defense by the dissertation chair.